-One of the things I love about New York* is our very sensible and protective breast feeding law.
-In New York state, a mother has the right to breast feed her child, covered or uncovered, in any place that she and the child are legally allowed to be.
+In the state of New York, we have an express law protecting breast feeding in public.
+The law states that a mother has the right to breast feed her child, covered or uncovered, in any place that she and the child are legally allowed to be.
 Yes, that includes private clubs, restaurants, stadiums, libraries — everywhere!

 Every time I bring this up to nursing moms who are nervous about where they can nurse, I am met with surprised expressions.
 This has spurred me to action.
 To help make moms feel more confident about this and provide a visual aid to assist them, I created these breast feeding cards:

-Whenever I’m in conversation with a fellow nursing mom, I bring up the law and hand them a couple of cards so they can spread the word.
-If they feel shy about standing up for themselves (which is an understandable feeling when your breasts are exposed), they can keep calm, nurse on, and let the card do the talking.
+Whenever I’m in conversation with a fellow nursing mom, I bring up the law and hand her a couple of cards so she can spread the word.
+If a mom feels shy about standing up for herself (which is an understandable feeling when your breasts are exposed), she can just keep nursing and let the card do the talking.
 I printed these cards up on regular paper and laminated them, so they are water and milk resistant.
 And I deployed them to moms in my MOMS Club, my lactation consultant, my midwives, and my hypnotherapist to share with any mom who needs them.

-If you would like a Word version of the card (eight cards per page, as shown above) to personalize and print yourself, shoot me an email at hello at patricia shepard dot com.
+If you would like a PDF version of the card (eight cards per page), shoot me an email at hello at patricia shepard dot com.
 I’m also happy to mail you some laminated cards.

 PLEASE NOTE: NOTHING IN THIS POST (or anywhere else on patriciashepard.com) SHALL BE CONSTRUED AS LEGAL ADVICE.
 For more information, go to my Disclaimer page.